DHTMLX/docs-suite/docs/window/api/window_title_config.md

 # title

-@short: adds some text into the header of a window
+@short: Optional.
+Adds some text into the header of a window

 @signature: {'title?: string;'}